moonwhaler/CivitScraper/readme.md

   template: "by_type_and_basemodel"  # Organization template to use
   custom_template: ""       # Custom organization path template
   output_dir: "{model_dir}/organized"  # Where to put organized files
-  operation_mode: "move"    # [copy/move/symlink] How to organize files
+  operation_mode: "symlink"    # [copy/move/symlink] How to organize files
 ```

 The organization can be performed using different operation modes:
 - `copy`: Copy files to the organized location
-- `move`: Move files to the organized location
+- `move`: Move files to the organized location (warning: changes your original file locations)
-- `symlink`: Create symbolic links in the organized location
+- `symlink`: Create symbolic links in the organized location (safest option, preserves originals)

+The `symlink` mode is especially useful as it allows you to maintain the original file structure while creating an organized view, without duplicating files or risking file moves.

+## Processing Flow

+CivitScraper processes model files in multiple phases, ensuring efficient and organized handling:

+### Phase 1: Metadata Fetching
+- Scans directories for model files based on configured patterns
+- Computes file hashes for model identification
+- Fetches metadata from CivitAI API for all files in a batch
+- Builds a complete metadata dictionary before proceeding

+### Phase 2: File Organization (if enabled)
+- Uses the metadata to organize files according to the configured template
+- Creates the organization structure (directories) as needed
+- Performs the file operation (copy/move/symlink) based on configured mode
+- Maintains a mapping between original files and their organized versions

+### Phase 3: Processing Organized Files
+- Processes the organized files (or original files if organization disabled)
+- Generates JSON metadata files
+- Creates HTML model card pages
+- Downloads preview images

+### Phase 4: Gallery Generation (if enabled)
+- Scans for model card HTML files
+- Prioritizes organized versions when duplicates exist
+- Optionally includes pre-existing model cards
+- Generates a unified gallery of all models

+This phased approach ensures that all files are processed consistently and maintains proper relationships between original and organized files.

 ## Job System